Guidelines on Authorship in Scholarly or Scientific Publications

 Designing an ethical and transparent approach to authorship and publication of research is the responsibility of the principal investigator(s).
 This guidance outlines the ethical responsibilities of the investigator(s) and the University resources available to support implementation of the principles outlined herein.

 Brown University acknowledges and appreciates that there are many different standards across fields regarding authorship (e.g., the order in which authors are listed).
-As a result, each laboratory, department and/or school should have conversations and clear guidelines around discipline-specific standards of authorship and, if needed, should supplement these Guidelines with a description of their own customary ways of deciding who should be an author and the order in which authors will be listed.
+As a result, each laboratory, department and/or school should have conversations and clear guidelines around discipline-specific standards of authorship and, if needed, should supplement these Guidelines with a description of their discipline-specific standards of authorship.
 If such standards are documented in writing, they should be made available to all collaborators and discussed at the beginning of the collaboration.

 Criteria for Authorship